pratyaksh-manav/ALGOVISION/README.md

 ### Port conflicts

 If `5001` or `5173` is already in use, change the relevant port in your env configuration and restart the servers.

-## Why This README Is Developer-Oriented

-This project is organized as a small workspace-based monorepo:

-- `shared/` keeps algorithm definitions and simulation logic reusable
-- `backend/` exposes simulation and AI endpoints
-- `frontend/` renders the learning experience

-That separation makes it easier to add a new algorithm, update the tutor behavior, or swap deployment targets without tightly coupling the entire app.